youngcet/shared_preferences_wrapper/README.md

 ```

 ### Updating a map
-You can update an existing map by adding new values to it
+You can update an existing map by adding new items to it
 ```dart
 await SharedPreferencesWrapper.updateMap('mapKey', {'surname': 'Cet'});
 ```